 If you are worried about corrupted file harming other critical files on your computer, you can simply perform the system restore.

 The next important question that arises is when we should use these commands.
 The foremost area to run this command is while troubleshooting a faulty Windows system.
 If you are getting the blue-screen error, facing issues with your applications crashing, or are not able to access the features offered by Window, the SFC command could prove to be useful.
 However, if the SFC command is not able to repair any files, running could help ensure that there are no corrupted system files and the troubleshooting of the system can be continued with other methods.

 In usual cases, the execution of the DISM command is not necessary.
 However, if one is unable to get the results through the SFC command, or cannot replace the corrupted file with the correct one, it is only a DISM command that can help.
 Alongside, System Update Readiness Tool can fix the underlying issue with your Windows system and also ensure that the System File Checker runs properly.

 There can be instances when you have accidentally disabled the system restore option.
 In the following steps, we shall discuss how to enable the system restore option in Windows 10 and help deal with corrupted files.

-Starting with SFC, DISM, and eventually System Restore, one can find solution to repair corrupted files which might be present in their device.
+Starting with SFC, DISM, and eventually System Restore, one can find a solution to repair corrupted files that might be present in their device.
 The corrupted files should be treated as early as possible, else they can cause more harm to your hard disk.
-However, if your data has been lost due to corrupted files, you can use the Recoverit Data Recovery software to recover it.
+However, if your data has been lost due to corrupted files, you can use the Recoverit Data Recovery software to recover corrupted files.